SPARSEFIT: Few-shot Prompting with Sparse Fine-tuning for Jointly Generating Predictions and Natural Language Explanations: Related Work

 To make neural models capable of generating accurate NLEs, the most common approach consists of annotating predictions with human-written explanations and training models to generate the NLEs by casting them as a sequence generation task~\citep{camburu2018snli}.
 However, gathering large datasets with human-written NLEs is expensive and time-consuming.
-Recently, \citet{marasovic-etal-2022-shot} introduced the FEB benchmark for few-shot learning of NLEs and a prompt-based fine-tuning strategy, which we use as a baseline in our work. \citet{yordanov2021few} proposed a vanilla transfer learning strategy to learn from a few NLEs but abundant labels in a task (child task), given that the model was pre-trained over a vast number of NLEs belonging to a different task in another domain (parent task).
-Their results show that generating out-of-domain NLEs via transfer learning from a parent task outperforms single-task training from scratch for NLE generation.
+To address this, \citet{yordanov2021few} proposed a vanilla transfer learning strategy to learn from a few NLEs but abundant labels in a task by fine-tuning a PLM trained on a vast number of NLEs from other domains.
+More recently, \citet{marasovic-etal-2022-shot} introduced the FEB benchmark for few-shot learning of NLEs and a prompt-based fine-tuning strategy, which we use as a baseline in our work.

-We propose \ours, an efficient few-shot NLE training strategy that focuses on fine-tuning only a subset of parameters in a large LM. \ours is inspired by (1)~\citet{marasovic-etal-2022-shot}, who used fine-tuning and prompts to do few-shot learning of labels and NLEs; and (2)~BitFit \citet{ben-zaken2022bitfit}, who showed that fine-tuning only the bias terms in the BERT language model~\citep{devlin2019bert} leads to competitive (and sometimes better) performance than fine-tuning the entire model.
-We extend BitFit and propose to explore the fine-tuning of all the different components (\ie, layers or blocks) in the model's transformer architecture.
-In particular, we study the self-rationalization performance after fine-tuning the following components in the T5 model: \begin{inparaenum}[(1)] \item the encoder blocks, \item the decoder blocks, \item the language model head, \item the attention layers, \item the feed-forward networks, \item the normalization layer, and \item all 31 pairs of the above components that do not contain the encoder and decoder due to their size (see Appendix~\ref{ap:sparse_full_results}). \end{inparaenum}

-Considering that the \textsc{UnifiedQA} model's architecture is the same as the one in T5, the interpretation of active parameters holds for \textsc{UnifiedQA}.
-Our goal is to find a general recommendation on what component, or pair of components, should be fine-tuned to keep competitive performance while updating a minimum number of parameters.
+We propose \ours, an efficient few-shot NLE training strategy that focuses on fine-tuning only a subset of parameters in a large LM. \ours is inspired by (1)~\citet{marasovic-etal-2022-shot}, who used fine-tuning and prompts to do few-shot learning of labels and NLEs; and (2)~BitFit \citet{ben-zaken2022bitfit}, who showed that fine-tuning only the bias terms in a PLM leads to competitive (and sometimes better) performance than fine-tuning the entire model.
+We extend BitFit by exploring the fine-tuning of different components (\ie, layers or blocks) in the PLM's architecture.
+In particular, we study the self-rationalization performance after fine-tuning the following components in the T5 model: \begin{inparaenum}[(1)] \item the encoder blocks, \item the decoder blocks, \item the language model head, \item the self-attention layers, \item the feed-forward networks, \item the normalization layer, and \item all pairs of the above components that do not contain the encoder and decoder~(see Appendix~\ref{ap:sparse_full_results}). \end{inparaenum} Given that \textsc{UnifiedQA} model's architecture is the same as the one in T5, the interpretation of active parameters holds for \textsc{UnifiedQA}.